bahaidev/textbrowser/README.md

 For `fields`, the `lang` string property indicates the language code for the content of this field.
 It is used for letting the user quickly enable fields which match their desired locale language(s).
-It might be used for HTML `lang` values in the future to properly display fonts for languages that leverage it, such as the CJK languages.
+It is also used for setting HTML table column `lang` values to properly display fonts for languages that leverage it, such as the CJK languages.

 One other set of types for `fields` are `name` and `alias` strings (or `localeKey` pointing to strings).
 The `name` points to the regular